kaytwo/satc-api-2024/index.md

 - Overview of Common Proposal Mistakes
 - …and more!

 See the [Call For Participants](/cfp) for more details on participation.
-Importantly, if selected to participate most (if not all) **travel expenses to Chicago will be reimbursed.**
+Importantly, we intend to provide travel grants for participants selected for the workshop that should cover most or all of the costs of attendance (travel to Chicago, meals, lodging).

 <div class="reg-link">
 {% if site.qualtrics != "" %}